Ozarke/sentiment/README.md

 The name the script added does not matter and can be named anything.<br/>
 Copy the entire text of the windrose_api.js into this new script.<br/>
 <br/>
-The next scrip is an optional script that is an edited version of ChangeTokenImage.<br/>
+The next scrip is WindroseChangeTokenImage.js an optional script that is an edited version of ChangeTokenImage.js.<br/>
 This scripts allows the Token Image change automaticly based on selected swing.<br/>
 Again, create a new script using the link and copy all the code over.

 ### Character Sheet Installation
+Navigate to the Game Details Page of the target game.
+Once there, Select Game Settings from Settings dropdown.<br/>
+Scroll down to Character Sheet Template.<br/>
+From the drop down select Custom.<br/>
+In this area copy sheet.html to the HTML Layout section and sheet.css to the CSS Sytling section.

 # Verisions
 V1.00 Intial Version.<br/>